snickers54/logrus-stacklog-hook/README.md

 }
 ```

+***NB: hook.Flush is used to flush the buffer of logs/stacks before quitting, useful if you're not a daemon running forever or to quite properly.***
 ### Custom level of logging for Stklog.io

 You can define a level of logging for `Stklog.io` independently from `logrus` itself.